narayananperumba/bigwin/README.md

 The application is tested in Chrome V49.0.2623, Firefox 46.0.1, Device emulator in chrome (iPhone-5-6-6p, iPad, Nexus 5, Galaxy 5, etc ).

+ HAVE FUN and LET ME KNOW HOW ALL I CAN IMPROVE